Tutorial: Getting Started with Cloud Databases

 Introduction

-In FME 2020+, we introduced several new connections to cloud databases.
-A cloud database typically runs on a cloud platform and allows the user access to the database as a service.
-These cloud databases provide scalability and ensure that the database is highly available.
-There are several cloud database services out there, and we are continually adding support for these.
+A cloud database typically runs on a cloud platform and provides users with access to the database as a service.
+These cloud databases offer scalability and ensure the database remains highly available.
+There are several cloud database services available, and we continually add support for these.

-Each of the following cloud databases are available to read and write in FME.
+Each of the following cloud databases is available to read and write in FME.
 For specifics on which cloud databases support spatial, please see Overview of Spatial Support on the Cloud Databases:

 Articles